Life in USA

 - Apartments.com and ForRent.com are popular websites for apartment search too.
 Note that both are owned by same company!
 Forrentuniversity.com is another website under same umbrella for students looking for accommodation near their university.

-TIP: Each apartment rental website offers a move-in bonus based on demand and supply.
-Most apartment communities also offer a lease sign up bonus as first month rent free.
+Each apartment rental website offers a move-in bonus based on demand and supply.
+Most apartment communities also offer a lease sign up bonus as first month rent free or may be a TV set free.

 Do not forget or feel shy to ask for move-in bonuses.
 Its common in US.